ani171/Semiconductor-Packaging/README.md

 - Options for interconnections - Wirebond(Stitch type), Bump/Solder

 #### Anatomy of packages
--Leadframe - a thin metal frame that holds the silicon die and connects it to the outside world
+- Leadframe - a thin metal frame that holds the silicon die and connects it to the outside world
 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/6e1b71fe-7428-4ba8-b433-f2156fd5dad2" />
-- Laminate
+- Laminate - organic substrate with coarse metal routing and ground planes, used to interconnect die bumps to BGA balls and the PCB
 - Advanced package substrates
     1. 2D Layer
          - Two dies placed on the same substrate (e.g., FCBGA)